 In continuation of our Gemstone Photography series, let’s now unravel the character that makes sapphire a valuable gemstone and, in the process, a royalty symbol.
 Towards the end, you will also learn how to photograph sapphires in a way that encapsulates their story.

 Sapphire, the King of All Blue Stones

 Sapphire is the birthstone for September and like ruby, belongs to the corundum species.
 The word “Sapphire” comes from the Greek word “Sappheiros” which means “blue color,” although not all sapphires are blue as the name also applies to any corundum species that are not red also known as ruby.
 Other gem-quality corundum such as green, yellow, purple, and orange among other hues are referred to as fancy sapphire.

 You can say that sapphires are unique from one another as their colors are dependent on the trace mineral content present in their crystal structure.
 For instance, a sapphire with chromium in it will be pink in color while blue sapphire gets its color from the presence of iron and titanium in its crystal structure.
-The classic blue sapphire varies by color saturation and ranges from medium to deep color saturation, but the most valuable is the cornflower blue sapphire, which is a medium-dark violet-blue tone.
+The classic blue sapphire varies by color saturation and ranges from medium to deep color saturation, but the most valuable is the cornflower blue sapphire, which has a medium-dark violet-blue tone.

 The Stone of Romance, Royalty, and Wisdom

-While other precious gemstones were claimed to be the gem of royals, sapphire is here to prove itself as the rightful king to the throne as kings, queens, and prominent personalities across histories donned this what others called the stone of divine favor.
+While other precious gemstones were claimed to be the gem of royals, sapphire is here to prove itself as the rightful king to the throne as kings, queens, and prominent personalities across histories donned this gem or what others called the stone of divine favor.

 - Napoleon Bonaparte’s engagement ring to Josephine

-Just before he left to conquer Milan, Napoleon gave Josephine a gold ring with pear-shaped blue sapphire and diamond.
-The stone weighed one carat each.
-Although, their romance did not last as Josephine did not love the emperor as much as he loved her and she was known to have had many affairs, the engagement ring did stand the test of time after it was auctioned for $948,000 in 2013.
+Just before he left to conquer Milan, Napoleon gave Josephine a gold ring with pear-shaped blue sapphire and diamond, weighing one carat each.
+Although their romance did not last as Josephine did not love the emperor as much as he loved her and she was known to have had many affairs, the engagement ring did stand the test of time after it was auctioned for $948,000 in 2013.